collective/wpd.countdown/wpd/countdown/README.txt

 To enable this product,on a buildout based installation:

-    1. Edit your buildout.cfg and add ``wpd.mmxi.countdown``
+    1. Edit your buildout.cfg and add ``wpd.countdown``
        to the list of eggs to install ::

         [buildout]
         ...
         eggs =
-            wpd.mmxi.countdown
+            wpd.countdown

-If another package depends on the wpd.mmxi.countdown egg or includes its zcml directly you do not need to specify anything in the buildout configuration: buildout will detect this automatically.
+If another package depends on the wpd.countdown egg or includes its zcml directly you do not need to specify anything in the buildout configuration: buildout will detect this automatically.